AGLDWG/guidelines/PID-URI-Guidelines-v2.1.md

 This process follows the general process as outlined in Figure 1.

 * *Submitter* must be eligible, as per Req 6
-  * *Submitter* initiates a requests a PID IRI allocation for a dataset IRI by creating a complete catalogue record in the AGLDWG LD Resource Catalogue
+  * *Submitter* initiates a request for a PID IRI allocation for a definitional resource IRI by creating a complete catalogue record in the AGLDWG LD Resource Catalogue
   * the resource type must be set to 'definitional'
   * request approval status to `submitted`
-* *Controlling Committee* is automatically notified to review the requests by the catalogue
+* *Controlling Committee* is automatically notified to review the request by the catalogue
-* *Controlling Committee* reviews the request and approves it if it passes the metadata and Linked Data tests for a dataset described in [Appendix B](#app-b) and [Appendix A](#app-a), respectively
+* *Controlling Committee* reviews the request and approves it if it passes the metadata and Linked Data tests for a definitional resource described in [Appendix B](#app-b) and [Appendix A](#app-a), respectively
   * if approved, request approval status to `approved`
   * if not approved, resource status set to `not approved`
   * *Submitter* automatically notified of status change
-* if approved, *Steward* implements a IRI redirect to the hosted dataset and tests implementation
+* if approved, *Steward* implements a IRI redirect to the hosted definitional resource and tests implementation
   * if no collisions with existing patterns are found:
     * if the resource is ready, approval status to `stable`
     * if the resource is not ready, else approval status set to `reserved`